Boston Doctor Murder Trial: Man Found Guilty After 2 Outburts

-The man found guilty of brutally killing two doctors in their luxury Boston condominium in 2017 is set to be sentenced, Friday.
+A Massachusetts judge sentenced the man convicted of killing two doctors in their South Boston penthouse to life in prison.

+Bampumim Teixeira, who was found guilty of the brutal murders of doctors Lisa Bolanos and Richard Field, was in a separate room for his sentencing on Friday following two courtroom outbursts just three days prior.
+During his outbursts, he taunted the victims' family members and threatened to sexually assault the wife of a prosecutor.

 Local